-San José State University Department of English & Comparative Literature ENGL 1A: First-Year Writing Section 20 Fall 2019
+San José State University Department of English & Comparative Literature ENGL 1A: First-Year Writing Section 1, Section 24, Spring 2019

-Instructor: Steven Domingo

-Office Location: Steinbeck Center (5 th floor of the MLK Library)

-Telephone: Message me through Canvas

-Email: steven.domingo@sjsu.edu but the Canvas messaging system is preferred.

-Office Hours: T/R 1:00PM - 2:00PM by appointment only

-Class Days/Time: T/R 3:00 PM - 4:15 PM

-Classroom: BBC 124

-Prerequisite: Directed Self-Placement

-GE/SJSU Studies Category GE Area A2 Written Communication I
+Instructor: Au-Co Tran Office Location: ART 225 or Steinbeck Center (5 th floor of the MLK Library) Message me before you come, but I will most likely be in the Steinbeck Center Telephone: Contact me through Canvas Email: au-co.tran@sjsu.edu , but message me on Canvas Office Hours: s: T/R 11:30AM - 1:00PM by appointment Class Days/Time: : M/W 7:30AM - 8:45AM, 1:30PM - 2:45PM Classroom: : BBC 221 Prerequisite: e: Directed Self-Placement GE/SJSU Studies Category GE Area A2 Written Communication I

-Faculty Web Page and Canvas Messaging
+Faculty Web Page and MYSJSU Messaging

 Course materials such as syllabus, handouts, notes, assignment instructions, etc. can often be found on the course Canvas page.
-You are responsible for regularly checking with the messaging and announcement system through MySJSU and Canvas to learn of any updates.
+You are responsible for regularly checking with the messaging system through MySJSU and Canvas to learn of any updates.
+I will update Canvas as soon as I can after our class sessions.
 I recommend checking Canvas at least every Tuesday, Thursday, and Sunday.
-Please familiarize yourself with the system so that you can turn in assignments on time.
+Please familiarize yourself with the system so English 1A that you can turn in assignments on time.
 "I didn't see that assignment," "I don't know how it works," and, "It was only one minute late and it wouldn't let me submit the assignment!" are not acceptable excuses.

-Contacting me: Contact me through Canvas.
+Contacting Me: Contact me through Canvas.
 Ask questions well ahead of when you would like a response (24-48 hours before), and keep in mind that 1) I will not see your desperate 2:00 am message, and 2) I am generally unavailable over the weekends except to post updates.
 Remember to sign your name at the end of the message and put the course name/number in the subject line.
 Also, remember that I am your instructor, not your Facebook friend, so your language should be appropriate and professional.